 The Central Government has launched a new pension scheme, Unified Pension Scheme (UPS) among government employees across India.
 This reform has replaced several pension schemes that were previously in place for central and state government employees.
+The employer will also 18.5% of basic salary plus DA to the UPS.

 What is Unified Pension Scheme?